adamfitzhugh/terraform-associate/commands.md

 - Remember if you switch workspaces, when running a 'terraform plan', Terraform will not see any existing resources that existed in the other workspaces.

 ### Current Workspace Interpolation
+- You are able to specify the name of the current workspace using the '${terraform.workspace} interpolation sequence.
+You should NOT use this though for remote operations against Terraform Cloud workspaces.

+### When to use Multiple Workspaces
 -